droodman/rdboottest/README.md

   | 25     3         WBS   0.007   0.055   0.055   0.914 |
   +------------------------------------------------------+
 ```
 G = number of clusters.
 All simulations have ρ=0.
+Notes to previous table apply.